SCOPE OF THIS CHAPTER

 2. Disclosure of confidential information is permitted in exceptional circumstances

-Whilst the general principle is that information obtained about children must be shared with them and not with others, there are exceptions.
-The public interest in child protection overrides the public interest in maintaining confidentiality and the law permits the disclosure of confidential information necessary to safeguard a child or children.
+Whilst the general principle is that information obtained about children and their families must be shared with them and not with others, there are exceptions.
+The public interest in safeguarding the welfare of children overrides the public interest in maintaining confidentiality and the law permits the disclosure of confidential information where this is necessary to safeguard a child or children.

-Those working with children must make it clear that confidentiality may not be maintained if the disclosure of information is necessary in the interests of the child.
+Those working with children and families must make it clear to them that confidentiality may not be maintained if the disclosure of information is necessary in the interests of the child.
 Even in these circumstances, disclosure will be appropriate only to the extent necessary to achieve that purpose.

 There may also be situations where third parties have a statutory right of access to the information or where a Court Order requires that access be given.